leonardotran/Cats/README.md

 ### Project #2 for CS61A - Fall 2020

-In this project, I wrote a program that measures typing speed.
+In this project, I wrote a program that measures typing speed, with multiplayers feature and leaderboard.

 I also implemented typing autocorrect, which is a feature that attempts to correct the spelling of a word after a user types it.